On Fyre

 On Fyre is the first full-length studio album by American garage rock band Lyres.
 It was released in 1984 by the label Ace of Hearts and reissued in 1998 by Matador Records.
-It features "Help You Ann", arguably the band's signature song and the best-known song of the 1980s garage revival, which a commentator at KQED radio in San Francisco called "one of the greatest singles ever made."
+It features "Help You Ann", which a commentator at KQED radio in San Francisco called "one of the greatest singles ever made."

 The album includes covers of the Kinks' 1965 hit "Tired of Waiting for You" (the title is shortened to simply "Tired of Waiting"), the Kinks song "Love Me Till the Sun Shines", and the Pete Best Combo song "The Way I Feel About You".
 It also contains several quotes from songs from the 1960s: "Don't Give It Up Now" contains an excerpt of the guitar riff from "Lucifer Sam" by Pink Floyd, and "I'm Telling You Girl" contains an excerpt of the guitar riff from "You Really Got Me" by the Kinks.

 Lyres' frontman, Jeff Connolly, said of the recording in the studio: "We did everything in one take ... everything live; even the tambourine was live.
 All that was overdubbed were a few background vocals and one tiny guitar solo."